 Who We Are

-Helping PAWS is dedicated to improving the lives of animals locally, and nationally; alleviating their suffering and elevating their status in society through the rescue and rehabilitation of animals in need and through the education of their community on responsible pet ownership and animal welfare, advocating the value of all animal life, in hopes to end the neglect and abuse of all animals and to end the devastating pet overpopulation through spay and neuter advocacy.
+Helping PAWS is dedicated to improving the lives of animals, alleviating their suffering and elevating their status in society through the rescue and rehabilitation.
+We also want to educate our community on responsible pet ownership and animal welfare.
+Advocating the value of all animal life, in hopes to end the neglect and abuse animals and help control the pet population through spay and neuter advocacy.

 Syd Banch, Founder

-Looking for a dog to raise in 1998, a relative told me to rescue a dog.
-I was not sure what that really meant, but I said ok.
-With no internet, I started calling vets asking if we had rescues in our area as I was looking for a Golden Retriever.
-After a few calls, I was given the information to Rescue – Club Pet Adoption.
-I went out to look at dogs and they did not have one, but said they would call if one came in.
-In a week or two they called and I went back.
-It was love at first site.
-There was Toby a beautiful Golden Retriever and that was all it took.
-After seeing the dogs in the shelter and talking to the owner, my heart melted knowing there were so many dogs that people did not want.
-From that day forward, the start of fund raising and doing events to educate people on the over population of animals in the area.
+While looking to add a dog to her family in 1998, a relative told Syd to rescue a dog.
+She started calling local vets and asking if we had rescues in our area as she was looking for a Golden Retriever.
+After a few calls, Syd was given the information to Rescue – Club Pet Adoption.
+She went out to look at dogs and they did not have one, but said they would call if one came in.
+In a week or two they called and she went back.
+It was love at first sight with Toby.
+After seeing the dogs in the shelter and talking to the owner of the rescue, her heart melted knowing there were so many dogs that people did not want.
+From that day forward, the start of fundraising and doing events to educate people on the over population of animals in the area.
 Almost 20 years later, Helping PAWS continues to raise funds for rescues all across the country by running online auctions on Facebook.
 Syd’s dog family includes Falcora, Louise, Petey, Lacy (foster fail), Ottis (hospice foster), and Allie (her most recent foster failure).